moocow-the-bovine/dstar-gantry/README.txt

         intermediate build files, so it should be much smaller in size than those created by the "archive-build" action.
-Unlike an "archive-build" archive however, an "archive-publish" archive cannot be used as the basis for subsequent subsequent incremental corpus updates
+Unlike an "archive-build" archive however, an "archive-publish" archive cannot be used as the basis for subsequent incremental corpus updates
         <https://kaskade.dwds.de/dstar/doc/README_build.html#Incremental-Upd
         ate> or infrastructure maintainence; please act responsibly.